awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 The `RelatedFindings` object provides a list of findings that are related to the current finding\.

-A finding provider can provide an initial list of related findings, but cannot update it after that\. `RelatedFindings` can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+A finding provider can provide an initial list of related findings\.
+Finding providers can update the list only if it has not been updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+After `RelatedFindings` is updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), it cannot be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.

 **Example**